The Pickup (film): Plot

 Banner and Miguel survive the car accident.
 Unhappy that Zoe had abandoned them, they attempt to catch up with the armored car.
 Travis, feeling used by Zoe, still has feelings for her.
 Zoe confesses to Travis and Russell that several years ago, a fire broke out in the casino where her father worked as security guard.
 During the fire, the lockdown sequence was initiated to protect the money from catching fire but did not have manual overdrive for the personnel to get out to safety.
 Zoe's father sacrificed himself to hold the metal door for his co-workers to escape.
 Despite his heroism, the casino did not extend any compensation to her family for the faulty security system.
 The adult Zoe now plans to take the casino's money to get revenge.
 In front of the casino, Russell's wife Natalie finds him through mobile phone positioning, where she is taken hostage by Zoe and tied up in the car with Travis.
-As they approach the vault, they encounter a photoshot of WWE Star Wrestler and Zoe lies to him that his rival is trashing him on the internet, causing him to leave the vault.
+As they approach the vault, they encounter a photoshot of a famous mixed martial arts fighter and Zoe lies to him that his rival is trashing him on the internet, causing him to leave the vault.
 Russell and Zoe successfully steal $60 million in cash from the casino.
 On their way out, the casino manager recognizes her and apologize for her father situation and blames the higher-ups for not compensating her father when they had a chance.
 The duo is then ambushed by Banner and Miguel.
 Banner takes Natalie hostage and chases Zoe, who drives away with the money; Russell and Travis accidentally run over Miguel with an armored car.
 A large number of police officers chase them for the casino's money.
 Clark calls the duo to complain about the late delivery only to shock that they are being chased by the cops on live TV and Travis gives him the middle finger.